webpwnized/cryptography/README.md

 Byte frequency analyzer

-Usage: freek.py [-h] [-g] [-s] [-c] [-a] [-v] [-if {character,binary,base64}]
+Usage: freek.py [-h] [-c] [-p] [-m] [-a] [-ioc] [-all] [-t TOP_FREQUENCIES]
+                [-g] [-col COLUMNAR_ANALYSIS] [-v]
-                [-i INPUT_FILE]
+                [-if {character,binary,base64}] [-i INPUT_FILE]
                 [INPUT]

 Required arguments:

     INPUT                 INPUT to analyze

 Optional arguments:

-    -h, --help            show this help message and exit
+    -h, --help            show this help message and exit -t TOP_FREQUENCIES, --top-frequencies TOP_FREQUENCIES

-    -g, --show-histogram  Show histogram for each byte of input

-    -s, --show-ascii      Show ascii representation for each byte of input

-    -c, --show-byte-count
-                        Show count for each byte of input
+                        Only display top X frequencies.
+Particuarly useful when combined with columnar analysis or when less important bytes clutter analysis.

-    -a, --show-all        Show count, ascii represenation and histogram for each byte of input.
-Equivalent to -gsc
+    -g, --show-guesses    Show ascii representation for top byte of input.
+Tries ASCII lower, upper and numeric translations.
+Only works with -t/--top-frequencies.
+    -col COLUMNAR_ANALYSIS, --columnar-analysis COLUMNAR_ANALYSIS
+                        Break INPUT into X columns and perform analysis on columns.
+Particuarly useful against polyalphabetic
+                        stream ciphers.
     -v, --verbose         Enables verbose output
     -if {character,binary,base64}, --input-format {character,binary,base64}
-                        Input format can be character, binary, or base64

-    -i INPUT_FILE, --input-file INPUT_FILE
+                        Input format can be character, binary, or base64 -i INPUT_FILE, --input-file INPUT_FILE
-                        Read INPUT from an input file
+                        Read INPUT to analyze from an input file

+    Output Options:
+    Choose the type(s) of output to display

+    -c, --show-count      Show count for each byte of input -p, --show-percent    Show percent representation for each byte of input -m, --show-histogram  Show histogram for each byte of input -a, --show-ascii      Show ascii representation for each byte of input -ioc, --show-ioc      Show kappa (delta) index of coincidence -all, --show-all      Show count, ascii, percent represenation, histogram for each byte of input.
+Does NOT include index of coincidence.
+Equivalent to -cpmag.